Trivivium/devops-2k20/report/REPORT.md

 ![Class Diagram](./images/class_diagram.png)

+Looking at the diagram some noticeable classes include the controllers _ApiController_ and _TimelineController_.
+The former handles all interaction with the simulator, while the latter handles the primary functions of the server-rendered HTML pages.
+The diagram also include services classes responsible for the users and the timeline.
+These implement the business logic, and communicates with the _DatabaseContext_ class to persist data to the database.
+Another interesting the _ActionLoggerAttribute_ defined in the _Extensions_ namespace.
+This classes is instrumental in collecting usage metrics and information logged to Kibana through the structured logging library Serilog.

 ## Monitoring & Logging Strategies

 There is a large variety of ways to utilize both monitoring and logging.
 This